 There are a few important steps you’ll need to take if your passport is lost, damaged or stolen while you’re travelling overseas, which are outlined on the Passports.govt.nz website.

 It’s also important to stay calm and follow procedure.
 Organising a last-minute replacement may be expensive, but remember, our TravelCare policy provides up to $1,000 per person, with a maximum amount of $2,000 per family, to cover lost, damaged or stolen travel documents.
-There is a $100 excess that applies to any claims.

 As you know, terms and conditions do apply under the TravelCare policy.
 Please see our Policy Wording for further information.